HusseinBakri/Anat-Network-Discoverer-and-Port-Scanner/README.md

 ***For PortScanner.py***:
 * Compare the banner information received from the open network ports with the most vulnerabilities discovered.
 Vulnerabilities would be stored either in a file or in a sqlite database.
 * Let users include ranges of ports such as -p 22-300 since now we can only write comma seperated ports or single port.
 Try to make it work with a mixture of ranges and comma sperated values eg: -p 22,45,50-90  meaning port 22, port 45 and all ports from 50 to 90.

-***For NetworkDiscoverer.py***:
-* Let the tool find automatically the IP and Subnet mask of the machine that it is running on and then create an optargs option to say something like --mynet.
-This feature would make the process more automatic.
-This would be cool as it will allow hackers to just run the program without specifying an IP and would retrieve all devices connected tp the network.

 # License
 This program is licensed under MIT License - you are free to distribute, change, enhance and include any of the code of this application in your tools.
 I only expect adequate attribution and citation of this work.
 The attribution should include the title of the program, the author (me!) and the site or the document where the program is taken from.